top of page

 I have had the privilege of working with several organizations such as Export Development Canada, Craft Ontario, IBM, ViaRail, the City of Kingston and many others on strategic planning, marketing and communications.

-Working as an Associate Vice President of University Communications and Marketing at the University of Victoria and previously at SAIT, following being the Director of Marketing, Communications and Recruitment at Queen's University, I have a track record of strategic enrolment management success, cutting edge and results-oriented marketing strategies.
+I have a track record of strategic enrolment management success, cutting edge and results-oriented marketing strategies.
 My teams are pushed hard to succeed - and they do.

 The best way to learn more about my work is to find me on Linkedin.